FoxSylv1/letter-getter/README.md

 Score is awarded based primarily on the length of the word, with more points being given for harder-to-use letters and harder-to-use sequences of letters.
-There is always at least one 100+ score word in each rack.
+There is almost always at least one 100+ score word in each rack.

 (although it may not be easy to find...)